josephanya/stage-zero/README.md

 ### Features

-- Returns my registered email address.
+- Returns my personal info.
 - Returns the current datetime in ISO 8601 format.
-- Returns the github URL fo this project's codebase.
+- Returns a radom fact about cats.

 ## Setup Instructions